haydonryan/tile-configurator/README.md

 ### To Do
 - Injest:
-  - Make an injestor to create starting templates from the API
-  - Add diff to fresh staged properties to allow creation of a template that is only "what's changed"
+  - Read tile metadata into tool to provide help.
-  - Externalise property name lookup help.
+  - Externalise property name lookup dictionary.
 - Configure:
   - Add flag to apply everything in one hit rather than individually (faster but less feedback for errors)
   - Add output to json